-Abdominal and chest wounds can be very serious because the internal organs can be cut, causing internal bleeding and even shock.
-Abdominal and chest wounds are considered an emergency, and you should call for medical help immediately, especially if there are symptoms of shock, such as dizziness, weakness, pale and clammy skin, shortness of breath and increased heart rate.
+Abdominal and chest wounds can be quite serious because internal organs may be damaged, which can cause internal bleeding and even shock.
+Abdominal and chest wounds are considered an emergency, and you should call for immediate medical help, especially if there are symptoms of shock, such as dizziness, weakness, pale and clammy skin, shortness of breath, and increased heart rate.

 - If the cut is small, wash it out with soap and water.
-Do not clean a large wound.
+Do NOT clean a large wound.

 - When bleeding has stopped, tape a clean bandage over the cut.

-- If the bleeding won’t stop.
+- the bleeding will not stop

-First aid treatment for a nosebleed:
+First Aid for a Nosebleed

-When to seek medical help for a nosebleed:
+Seek medical help for a nosebleed if:

 - bleeding does not stop after about 20 minutes